Please join our newsletter

 (Photo by Alex Livesey/Getty Images)

-He started his coaching career with Aberdeen and was very successful, winning 3 Scottish league championships, 4 Scottish Cups, and the UEFA Cup Winners’ Cup.
+Under his leadership, Aberdeen won 3 Scottish league championships, 4 Scottish Cups, and the UEFA Cup Winners’ Cup.
+This success put Ferguson on the map as a promising young manager.

-He briefly managed Scotland, taking the team to the 1986 FIFA World Cup.
+Ferguson briefly managed the Scottish national team, leading them to the 1986 FIFA World Cup.

-He is the longest-serving manager of Manchester United, having overtaken Sir Matt Busby’s record in December 2010.
+Ferguson became the longest-serving manager in Manchester United’s history, surpassing Sir Matt Busby’s record in December 2010.

-Many of Alex Ferguson’s former players have gone on to become football managers themselves, including Tony Fitzpatrick, Alex McLeish, Gordon Strachan, Mark McGhee, Willie Miller, Neale Cooper, Bryan Gunn, Eric Black, Billy Stark, Bryan Robson, Steve Bruce, Mark Hughes, Roy Keane, Paul Ince, Chris Casper, Mark Robins, Darren Ferguson, Ole Gunnar Solskjaer, Henning Berg, Andrei Kanchelskis, Michael Appleton, Ryan Giggs, David Healy, Gabriel Heinze, Paul Scholes, Gary Neville, Jaap Stam, Michael Carrick, Wayne Rooney, and Phil Neville.
+This impressive list includes Tony Fitzpatrick, Alex McLeish, Gordon Strachan, Mark McGhee, Willie Miller, Neale Cooper, Bryan Gunn, Eric Black, Billy Stark, Bryan Robson, Steve Bruce, Mark Hughes, Roy Keane, Paul Ince, Chris Casper, Mark Robins, Darren Ferguson, Ole Gunnar Solskjaer, Henning Berg, Andrei Kanchelskis, Michael Appleton, Ryan Giggs, David Healy, Gabriel Heinze

 With around 49 trophies, Alex Ferguson is the coach with the most trophies in soccer history.